-The detector includes a Fire relay (corresponding to the Fire alarm level), which closes on alarm, and a general Fault relay, which opens on any fault condition or on power-down (see Figure 12 on page 20).
-The relays are of the volt-free type, with a maximum current capacity of 500 mA at 30 VDC maximum.
+The detector includes a Fire relay (corresponding to the Fire 1 alarm level), which closes on alarm, and a general Fault relay, which opens on any fault condition or on power-down (see Figure 12 below).
+The relays are of the volt-free type, with a maximum current capacity of 500 mA at 30 VDC.
 Connect the screen of the relay cables to the ground stud of the detector.